Alloy demonstration templates

 Dependency resolving

-ASP.NET MVC is designed for testability and flexibility, and CMS features the abstractions necessary to utilize that.
-Therefore, almost all communication with the API is kept out of the views and placed in separate classes and, to a lesser extent, in the controllers.
+ASP.NET MVC is designed for testability and flexibility, and CMS features the abstractions necessary to use that.
+Almost all communication with the API is kept out of the view and placed in separate classes and, to a lesser extent, in the controllers.

-To let us switch out components without modifying controllers and to make the code practical to write unit tests for, all dependencies in controllers are injected through their constructors.
-In ASP.NET MVC, dependencies for controllers and other components are resolved using a DependencyResolver
+Dependencies in controllers are injected through their constructors to let you switch out components without modifying controllers and to make the code practical for writing unit tests.
+ASP.NET MVC resolves dependencies for controllers and other components using a DependencyResolver

-The dependency resolver wraps the IoC container used by the CMS itself, meaning that we do not have to register implementations for the CMS API.
-Custom classes in the templates generally do not have corresponding interfaces but instead have virtual methods.
-This means that we do not have to register them while maintaining the ability to write unit tests for code that relies on such types.
+The dependency resolver wraps the IoC container the CMS uses, meaning you do not have to register implementations for the CMS API.
+Custom classes in the templates generally do not have corresponding interfaces but instead, have virtual methods, so you do not have to register them while maintaining the ability to write unit tests for code that relies on such types.